ALA-herbarium/documentation/data_model.md

        * A physically large plant is cut up and pasted to several _herbarium sheets_ (**Part** types: **whole organism** and/or **leaf**)
+       * An exact duplicate of a collection (i.e., all data the same, but two or more physical sheets).
        * There is an _annotation label_ on the _herbarium sheet_, other
          than a ‘det slip’ (which are recorded in Arctos as additional **Identifications**).
 This is represented as a **Part** of